manojgayala/POPL1/Specifications.md

 ```
 > Note: the above method is case sensetive

-### Standard String functions
+### Some Standard String functions
-Some of functions metioned below takes the addresses of strings and does their respective operations on them.
 ```
+string s;
-strcmpr(@str1,@str2);	~ return -1 or 0 or +1 for str1  <, ==, >  str2 respectively
+s.cmp(str2);	~ return -1 or 0 or +1 for str1  <, ==, >  str2 respectively
-~the above function can be overloded by passing another argument as follows strcmpr(@str1,@str2,n);	~ same function as above, but compares only first n characters
+								~the above function can be overloded by passing another argument as follows s.cmp(str2,n);	~ same function as above, but compares only first n characters

-strcpy(@str1,@str2);		~copies the contents in str2 to str1
-~the above function can be overloaded with more constraints strcpy(@str1,@str2,n);	~copies at most n characters of str2 to str1
+List >> string ls = s.split(" ");			~ divides the string with delimiter as " ", any delimiter can be used as parameter
+											~ returns a List
 ```

-Functions shown here apply on string objects
 ```
+string object;
-object.strReplace("str1","str2");	~Tries to find str1 in object, if found replaces it with str2
+object.Replace("str1","str2");	~Tries to find str1 in object, if found replaces it with str2

-object.strSplitOn("CharToSplitOn");	~this returns a list of strings obtained by splitting on the specifed character

-object.strFind("str");	~Searches for "str" in object, if foud returns indexPosition else returns -1
+object.Find("str");	~Searches for "str" in object, if foud returns indexPosition else returns -1

-object.WordCount("str");	~outputs the count of specific string in object ~if str not passesd, the functions outputs length of string by default
+object.WordCount("str");	~outputs the count of specific string in object
+				~if str not passesd, the functions outputs length of string by default
 ```